SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

-**Remark 2:** can wasteful spending by a government cause a real rate of inflation (devaluation of wages relative to goods, or an increase in the real inflation rate (how much stuff your entire income can buy))?
+**Remark 2:** can wasteful spending by a government cause a real rate of inflation (devaluation of wages relative to goods, or an increase in the real inflation rate (how much stuff your entire income can buy goes down))?
 Yes, sure it can.
 But that is again a policy choice.
 Unleashing MMT awareness upon feckless politicians is highly unlikely to cause such wastefulness.
 They are austerity hawks.
 It is hard enough to get government to spend already.

 If you think MMT awareness infused into their brains will make them suddenly